InterFair: Debiasing with Natural Language Feedback for Fair Interpretable Predictions: Abstract

 \section{Abstract}

-Debiasing methods in NLP models traditionally focus on isolating information related to a sensitive attribute (like gender or race).
+Debiasing methods in NLP models traditionally focus on isolating information related to a sensitive attribute (e.g.~gender or race).
 We instead argue that a favorable debiasing method should use sensitive information `fairly,' with explanations, rather than blindly eliminating it.
 This fair balance is often subjective and can be challenging to achieve algorithmically.
-We show that an interactive setup with users enabled to provide feedback can achieve a better and \emph{fair} balance between task performance and bias mitigation, supported by faithful explanations.
+We explore two interactive setups with a \emph{frozen} predictive model and show that users able to provide feedback can achieve a better and \emph{fairer} balance between task performance and bias mitigation.
+In one setup, users, by interacting with test examples, further decreased bias in the explanations (5-8\%) while maintaining the same prediction accuracy.
+In the other setup, human feedback was able to disentangle associated bias and predictive information from the input leading to superior bias mitigation and improved task performance (4-5\%) simultaneously.